 Hi DIYers.
 Welcome to my latest post on DIY projects.
 This is one of the first projects I ever completed at home and inspired me to do many more since then.
 Our home came equipped with two locations for the laundry room.
 The standard one was downstairs behind the kitchen in what I consider to be a massively oversized room for a laundry.
 But, we also asked the builder to equip one of the closets upstairs to be a laundry room, which he happily obliged.
 We wanted our laundry to be upstairs, and the smaller closet location really made a lot of sense to us, since we dont really get the need for having oversized laundry rooms.
 I’ll post later on what we did in what was supposed to be the downstairs laundry.

-Here is what the laundry looked like before the makeover:
+Here is what the washer and dryer room looked like before the makeover:

 Once the wood panels were attached and secured (wait a few hours for the liquid nails to really dry), I painted the walls.
 I wanted contrast between the back wall and the side panels.
 The back wall panels are painted in Sherwin Williams - Repose Gray.
 The side wood panels are Glossy White.
 The side walls where the panels were not applied are again the Repose Gray.